superluminar-io/aws_fundamentals_workshop/docs/labs/lab_4/1_hands_on.md

-# Lab 4: Basic AWS Services
+# Lab 4: Core AWS Services

-## Deploy Basic Services Using CDK
+## Deploy Core Services Using CDK

 In this hands-on section, you will use AWS CDK to create an S3 bucket and an EC2 instance.
 You will also perform tasks in the AWS Management Console such as checking CloudWatch, adding a bucket policy, and running a CLI command to retrieve the instance ID.